Singularity-free dynamical invariants-based quantum control: Introduction

+Our work is also related to the inverse quantum control and tracking-control literature~\cite{gross1993inverse,zhu1999managing,magann2018singularityfree} but differs in both formulation and scope.
+In those approaches, the goal is to invert the dynamical equations to enforce the expectation values of selected observables to follow prescribed tracks.
+This results in the appearance of singular pulses, which is addressed by incorporating higher-order Heisenberg equations of motion.
+This solution is not suited for the invariant-based approach as the mathematical formulation of the two approaches is different, i.e. different cause for the singularity.
+In our work, we focus on state perpetration and overcome the singularity by engineering the closed-system trajectory.

 This work fills a critical gap in the literature on invariant-based inverse-engineering control.
 The proposed protocol efficiently yields a family of physically valid control pulses for preparing the ground state of a target Hamiltonian, while allowing the choice of optimality criteria such as minimal energy, robustness, or hybrid performance metrics.
+The proposed strategy for subspace control of finite-dimensional systems can also be extended to other control methods or specialized to specific quantum platforms and target states.
 The framework thus represents an important step toward realizing high-performance quantum operations on NISQ devices and opens the door to analog quantum optimization on noisy platforms operating at short time scales.